armennce/hafsia_armence_image_processing/README.md

 # 🖼️ Image Processing in C

 The aim of this project is to implement a little software to process BMP images in C, covering both **8-bit grayscale** and **24-bit color** formats.
-It allows you to load<br>
+It allows you to load images, apply filters, equalize histograms, and save the results.

-images, apply filters, equalize histograms, and save the results.
+We will work with these two images: barbara.bmp for 8-bit grayscale and flowers_color.bmp for 24-bit color format →

 ---